Enzyme Replacement Therapy

 BioMarin's BMN-250 / Sanfilippo Type B

-BioMarin has developed a treatment for MPSIII B patients and has commenced clinical studies with BMN 250 in Australia, Brazil, Columbia, Europe (Germany, Turkey, Spain, UK) and Taiwan.
+BioMarin has developed a treatment for MPSIII B patients and has commenced clinical studies with BMN 250 in the USA, Australia, Brazil, Colombia, Europe (Germany, Turkey, Spain, UK) and Taiwan.
 BMN 250 is an enzyme replacement therapy using recombinant human NAGLU with an IGF2, or Glycosylation Independent Lysosomal Targeting (GILT) tag.
 The product is administered into the cerebrospinal fluid using the company's patented delivery methods, which can also be used for the delivery of other treatments lysosomal storage diseases.

 The company has now started human clinical studies for this treatment.
 Australia has been selected as a clinical trial site, where an observational and treatment study is currently enrolling patients.
 Read about the BioMarin clinical trial in press release.